 The kernel is the softer, usually edible part of a nut, seed or fruit stone contained within its hard outer shell.

 A delicious by-product of the milling process, semolina are the gritty, coarse particles of hard or durum wheat left after the finer flour has been extracted, leaving the inner, granular, starchy endosperm of wheat that has not yet been ground into flour.

 Buckwheat isn’t actually a wheat, but a fruit seed from the rhubarb family.
 It is often ground into flour and is quick-cooking, gluten-free and a good source of fibre and magnesium.

 Bran is the outer covering, or shell, of wheat kernels.

 GMO stands for Genetically Modified Organism.
 GMO describes a plant or animal that has had a gene inserted into it from a different species, which causes it to exhibit the traits of that species.
-No genetically engineered material is used in any Wholegrain Milling or Demeter Farm Mill products.
+No genetically engineered material is used in any Wholegrain Milling products.

-Whole flour is flour retaining all the fibre, germ and goodness of the whole grain.
+Whole flour is flour that retains all the fibre, germ and goodness of the whole grain.

 Still have a question?